This Tip looks at a detailed lesson plan for the first morning of a highly interactive two-day new employee orientation training program.

 [Note: This “puzzle” motif can be duplicated on mouse pads, mugs, buttons, or other “take home” items that will reinforce the concept of the intermodal connections.]

-The division administrators are introduced (hopefully wearing their division “colors”!!) and, in a panel, provide an overview of the modal divisions, using the puzzle and interlocking circles motif.
+Introduce the division administrators (hopefully wearing their division “colors”!!).
+In a panel, they provide an overview of the modal divisions, using the puzzle and interlocking circles motif.
 This includes the philosophy, vision, culture, and values.
 (30 minutes)

 [Note: As each administrator is introduced, a two minute slide show runs, depicting division staff engaged in the variety of functions and services of that division, accompanied by division “theme music.”
 There should also be pictures of key division management.
 (It can be thought of an a two minute marketing or public relations piece.)
 The administrator then has 8 minutes to make key points.
 As a result, each division will have 10 minutes of time, for a total of 30 minutes.]